machawk1/log/_drafts/2023-12-31-year-in-review.md

 # An Eventful Summer

 Summer is typically reserved for research, planning, writing, and preparing for the upcoming school year.
 As with Spring term, all was progressing as it should.
-At the end of June, 2023, I traveled to Santa Fe, New Mexico to assist with the [2023 ACM/IEEE Joint Conference on Digital Libraries](https://2023.jcdl.org) as a [conference program chair](https://2023.jcdl.org/organizers/organizing-committee/#:~:text=Alamos%20National%20Laboratory-,Program%20Chairs,-Anat%20Ben%2DDavid).
+At the end of June, 2023, I traveled to Santa Fe, New Mexico to assist with the [2023 ACM/IEEE Joint Conference on Digital Libraries](https://2023.jcdl.org) as a [conference program chair](https://2023.jcdl.org/organizers/organizing-committee/#:~:text=Alamos%20National%20Laboratory-,Program%20Chairs,-Anat%20Ben%2DDavid) (see [ODU WS-DL's Trip Report](https://ws-dl.blogspot.com/2023/07/2023-07-26-acmieee-joint-conference-on.html)).
 This was the first in-person conference I had attended since the Fall of 2019 due to the pandemic.
 It was great to catch up with former colleagues, learn more about the inner-working of an in-person conference

-WADL.
+WADL. https://ws-dl.blogspot.com/2023/08/2023-08-10web-archiving-and-digital.html link to report in proceedings

 # Fall 2023